JF9021/Git-Hub-Demo/readme.md

 This is my read me file

-This will help when doing assignments in case I need to go back to previous versions of my code
+This will help when doing assignments in case I need to go back to previous versions of code